kancheng/kan-cs-report-in-2022/DMSASD/final/arsenal-material.md

 Bibliography

 ```
+@inproceedings{szegedy2015going,
+  title={Going deeper with convolutions},
+  author={Szegedy, Christian and Liu, Wei and Jia, Yangqing and Sermanet, Pierre and Reed, Scott and Anguelov, Dragomir and Erhan, Dumitru and Vanhoucke, Vincent and Rabinovich, Andrew},
+  booktitle={Proceedings of the IEEE conference on computer vision and pattern recognition},
+  pages={1--9},
+  year={2015}
+}
 ```

 94. Yang X, Li Y, Lyu S. Exposing deep fakes using inconsistent head poses.
 In: Proc. of the IEEE Int’l Conf. on Acoustics, Speech and Signal Processing (ICASSP).
 IEEE, 2019.
 8261−8265.

+Yang, X., Li, Y., & Lyu, S. (2019, May).
+Exposing deep fakes using inconsistent head poses.
+In ICASSP 2019-2019 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) (pp. 8261-8265).
+IEEE.

 Link : https://arxiv.org/abs/1811.00661